-48. The 2019 Goldrick Seminar highlighted very important issues about Australia's maritime trade and starkly illustrated that for such a critical issue to the nation's security and prosperity, Australia is not well-positioned to defend its trade in a contested environment.
-This is not alarmist, but recognition that the paradigm of Australia's national security needs to shift, and that there is a viable way forward that will allow for a more robust and resilient approach to protecting Australia's vital maritime lifelines.
+48. The 2019 Goldrick seminar highlighted very important issues about Australia's maritime trade and starkly illustrated that for such a critical issue to the nation's security and prosperity, Australia is not well-positioned to defend its trade in a contested environment.
+The 2020 Coronavirus pandemic has highlighted Australia's reliance on overseas supply chain for essential products.
+This is not alarmist, but recognition that the paradigm of Australia's national security needs to shift, and that there is a legitimate way forward that will allow for a more robust and resilient approach to protecting Australia's vital maritime lifelines.